tina4stack/tina4-php/docs/howdoi.md

    For Visual Studio Code navigate to : https://code.visualstudio.com/download

-* Step 2  > Choose the correct installation for your Operating Software (eg. Windows, Mac or Linux) and download the installer or installation files
+* Step 2  > Choose the correct installation for your Operating System (eg. Windows, Mac or Linux) and download the installer or installation files

 * Step 3 > After the installation file download is complete, run the installation file and follow the prompts